dshryn/dshryn/README.md

 - **UI/UX Design:** Implements Material Design principles and custom widgets to ensure a coherent and intuitive user interface.

 ### [Food Recipe App](https://github.com/dshryn/food-recipe-app) 🍕🍷
-A mobile application designed to showcase a diverse array of culinary recipes and leverage the power of Flutter for a seamless cross-platform experience.
+A mobile application designed to showcase a diverse array of Indian culinary recipes and leverage the power of Flutter for a seamless cross-platform experience.

 **Key Features:**

-- **Recipe Curation:** A comprehensive repository of recipes, categorized for easy navigation and discovery.
+- **Recipe Curation:** A comprehensive repository of Indian recipes, categorized for easy navigation.
 - **Interactive UI:** Dynamic interfaces with custom widgets to enhance user engagement.
 - **Filter options:** Advanced filtering options to find recipes based on ingredients, cuisine, and dietary preferences.
 - **Favorites Menu:** Option to add any recipe to favorites list and to access the complete list on a seperate screen.